0alter0/blooket-altlist/README.md

 <details>
   <summary><strong>Can you make the accounts have (number) coins?</strong></summary>
-  No, just wait 24 hours because I will dump 500+ tokens in the accounts every day.
+  No, just wait 24 hours because I will dump 500+ tokens every now and then.
 </details>

 <details>